-1. Why is the ARC releasing scores and assessment to unsuccessful applicants for all NCGP schemes?
+Why is the ARC releasing scores and assessment to all applicants for all NCGP schemes?

 The ARC trialled the release of assessor scores and rankings to unsuccessful applicants with the Industry Fellowship Program schemes in April and May 2023.
 This aimed to provide applicants with useful feedback to identify areas for improvement in future applications.
-Following positive feedback from the sector about the value of receiving such information, the ARC has made the decision to release the scores, rankings and assessments from peer review to unsuccessful applicants for all NGCP schemes announced from 1 June 2023.
+Following positive feedback from the sector about the value of receiving such information, the ARC has made the decision to release the scores, rankings and assessments from peer review to all applicants for all NGCP schemes announced from March 2024.

-2. I was an unsuccessful applicant to a National Competitive Grant Program (NCGP) scheme.
+1. I was an applicant to a National Competitive Grant Program (NCGP) scheme.
 How do I access my scores?

-Assessment scores, rankings and detailed assessments are available to unsuccessful eligible applicants for all NCGP schemes when funding outcomes are announced.
+Assessment scores, rankings and detailed assessments are available to eligible applicants for all NCGP schemes when funding outcomes are announced.